mongodb/docs/source/core/replication.rst

 Administrators of replica sets also have unique :ref:`monitoring
 <replica-set-monitoring>`, and :ref:`security <replica-set-security>`
 concerns.
-The :ref:`replica set functions <replica-set-functions>` in the :option:`mongo` shell, provide the tools necessary for replica set administration.
+The :ref:`replica set functions <replica-set-functions>` in the :program:`mongo` shell, provide the tools necessary for replica set administration.
 In particular use the :js:func:`rs.conf()` to return a :term:`JSON document` that holds the :doc:`replica set configuration
 </reference/replica-configuration>`, and :js:func:`rs.reconfig()` to